grpc/proposal/A43-sdk-authorization.md

   							"type": "object",
   							"properties": {
   								"key": {
-  									"description": "The name of the HTTP header to match."
-  									  "The following headers are *not* supported: the" "\"Host\" header, \"hop-by-hop\" headers (e.g. those" "listed in \"Connection\" header), HTTP/2 pseudo" "headers (\":\"-prefixed) and headers prefixed with" "\"grpc-\".",
+  									"description": "The name of the HTTP header to" "match.
+The following headers are *not*" "supported: the \"Host\" header, \"hop-by-hop\"" "headers (e.g. those listed in \"Connection\"" "header), HTTP/2 pseudo headers (\":\"-prefixed)" "and headers prefixed with \"grpc-\".", "type": "string"
-  									"type": "string"
   								},
   								"values": {
-  									"description": "A list of header values to match.
-The" "header values are ORed together, i.e., it matches if" "one of the values matches.
-Multi-valued headers are" "considered a single value with commas added between" "values."
+  									"description": "A list of header values to" "match.
+The header values are ORed together," "i.e., it matches if one of the values" "matches.
+Multi-valued headers are considered" "a single value with commas added between" "values."
-  									  "This field supports Exact, Prefix, Suffix and" "Presence match."
+  									  "This field supports Exact, Prefix, Suffix" "and Presence match."
-  									  "- Exact match: \"abc\" will match on value \"abc\"."
+  									  "- Exact match: \"abc\" will match on value" "  \"abc\"."
-  									  "- Prefix match: \"abc*\" will match on value \"abc\"" "  and \"abcd\"."
+  									  "- Prefix match: \"abc*\" will match on value" "  \"abc\" and \"abcd\"."
-  									  "- Suffix match: \"*abc\" will match on value \"abc\"" "  and \"xabc\"."
+  									  "- Suffix match: \"*abc\" will match on value" "  \"abc\" and \"xabc\"."
-  									  "- Presence match: \"*\" will match when the value is" "  not empty.",
+  									  "- Presence match: \"*\" will match when the" "  value is not empty.",
   									"type": "array",
   									"items": {
   										"type": "string"